8 Healthcare Trends to Monitor in 2021-2023

 Their chief concern: the widespread use of real-time monitoring may lead to unnecessary medical treatments.

 There are also privacy concerns.

-In 2019, The Washington Post reported that pregnancy-tracking app Ovia was selling its users' data to their own employers.
+In fact, The Washington Post reported that pregnancy-tracking app Ovia was selling its users' health data to their own employers.

-While 23andMe shared genetic data from 5 million of its customers with drugmaker GlaxoSmithKline in 2018.
+While 23andMe shared genetic data from 5 million of its customers with drugmaker GlaxoSmithKline.

-Will people think twice before giving Apple and other companies access to their medical information?
+With these concerns in mind, will people think twice before giving Apple and other companies access to their health information?

 So far, the answer seems to be "no".